DLXPlugins/pattern-wrangler/readme.txt

 == Description ==

-Pattern Wrangler enhances your experience with WordPress block patterns by adding a few features that let you:
+Pattern Wrangler makes managing WordPress block patterns simple and efficient, with features that cater to both beginners and advanced users.
+Whether you're organizing patterns for a complex site, a hybrid setup, or just hiding ones you don't need, Pattern Wrangler has you covered.

+Here are the major features:

-* Hide All Patterns - If you need to hide patterns completely from the block editor, you can do so with a single click.
+* **Hide All Patterns** - Completely hide patterns from the block editor in one click.
+This also hides the Patterns menu item.
-* Hide Core and Remote Patterns - If you only want to show patterns you've created, you can hide all core and remote patterns.
-* Hide Theme and Plugin Patterns - If you only want to show patterns you've created, you can hide all patterns from themes and plugins.
-* Map and Rename Registered Categories - If you have a lot of patterns, you can map them to categories and rename the categories to something more meaningful.
-* Output Patterns With a Shortcode - If you want to output a pattern in a page builder or widget, you can do so with a shortcode.
-This is compatible with most block plugins.
-* Copy Patterns From Site to Site - If you have a post on one site, you can copy it over, including the images, using the Pattern Importer block.
+* **Selective Hiding** - Hide core, remote, theme, or plugin patterns while keeping your custom patterns visible.
+You can also hide synced and unsynced patterns together or separately.
+* **Category Management** - Disable, map, and rename registered categories from themes and plugins for better organization.
+This will help you keep local and registered patterns organized together.
+* **Output Patterns Anywhere** - Use a shortcode to display local patterns in page builders, widgets, your theme,or other blocks.
+* **Pattern Preview** - Preview a pattern on the frontend with shortcuts in the block editor or from the Patterns post list view.
+* **Cross-Site Pattern Copying** - Transfer patterns, including the remote images, between WordPress sites effortlessly.
+This is useful if you're copying a pattern from one site to another or copying a pattern from a production site to a development site.

+> Pattern Wrangler integrates seamlessly with block-based and classic themes offering a hybrid setup with unmatched flexibility.

 === Quick Links ===